improving lives in lasting ways by advancing integrated, locally driven

 seeking qualified candidates for the position of:

-Job Title: Chief of Party, Strengthening Integrated Delivery of HIV/AIDS Services (SIDHAS)
+Job Title: Project Advisor, Strengthening Integrated Delivery of HIV/AIDS Services (SIDHAS)

-project is a PEPFAR program that aims to provide high quality HIV/AIDS
+The SIDHAS project is a five-year PEPFAR program that aims to provide

-SIDHAS project is funded by the United States Agency for International
+sustainable manner.
+The SIDHAS project is funded by the United States

 Job Summary / Responsibilities: